A Correspondence between Billiards and Geodesics: Preliminaries

-that is depicted in Figure \ref{figtraj}.
-Then, a direct computation shows that $c_2$ satisfies condition (\ref{concond}) as well.
-However, it is not a geodesic since it is not locally length minimizing for $t=0$. \end{example}
+that is depicted in Figure \Cref{fig:quasigeodesic_examples}.
+Then, a direct computation shows that $c_2$ satisfies condition \cref{eq:concavity_condition} as well.
+However, it is not a geodesic since it is not locally length minimizing at $t=0$. \end{example}

 \begin{definition}